Finnish for busy people

 1. What is an abstract noun?

 Don’t scroll past this!
 It’s not as obvious as you might think.
 Different languages consider different words abstract.
-In English, you are usually instructed to consider if a noun can “a” or “the” (e.g. “a thought” versus “creativity”).
+In English, you are usually instructed to consider if a noun can have “a” or “the” placed in front of it (e.g. “a thought” versus “creativity”).

 Abstract nouns can express many things, e.g. a feeling, a property or a state.
 English and Finnish don’t match up perfectly when we’re talking about abstract nouns.
 Take the word “advice” for example.
 In English, it’s impossible to say “one advice”.
 In Finnish, it’s common to form phrases such as “Annan sinulle yhden neuvon” which means “I give you one (piece of) advice”.